michael-sumner/go-make-things/content/articles/2018-08-15-you-should-always-attach-your-click-events-to-the-window.md

 - JavaScript
 ---

+*__IMPORTANT:__ The title of this article is wrong.
+After some additional testing, the article has been updated below to reflect that.*

 I almost always use [event delegation](/checking-event-target-selectors-with-event-bubbling-in-vanilla-javascript/) for my JavaScript event listeners.
 It's better for performance, and gives you a bit more flexibility.

 I often get asked about whether you should attach your events to the `document` or `window` when using this approach.
 [For a long time](/document-vs-window-in-javascript/), I advocated [attaching to the `document`](/should-you-attach-your-event-to-the-window-or-document-when-using-event-delegation/) unless the event absolutely *needs* to be attached to the `window`.